 Darjeeling is a town in the state of West Bengal.
 A popular tourist destination, it is located in the Mahabharat Range or Lesser Himalaya It is noted for its tea industry and the Darjeeling Himalayan Railway, a UNESCO World Heritage Site.
 Darjeeling is the headquarters of Darjeeling district which has a partially autonomous status within the state of West Bengal.
 The resultant distinctive Darjeeling tea is internationally recognized and ranks among the most popular of the black teas.
 The Darjeeling Himalayan Railway connects the town with the plains and has one of the few steam locomotives still in service in India.
-The varied culture of the town reflects its diverse demographic milieu consisting of Nepalese, Tibetan, Bengali and other ethno-linguistic groups.
-Darjeeling, with its neighboring town of Kalimpong, was a centre of the Gorkhaland movement in the 1980s.
+The varied culture of the town reflects its diverse demographic milieu consisting of Nepalese, Tibetan, Bengali and other ethnolinguistic groups.
+Darjeeling, with its neighboring town of Kalimpong, was a center of the Gorkhaland movement in the 1980s.

 Photo Credit: Anilbharadwaj125